How to fix The Sims 4 error code 22

 - After the process is finished go to the location of installation and delete remaining folders.

-- Use CCleaner or similar 3rd-party tool to clear registry.
+- Use CCleaner or similar 3rd-party tool to clean registry.

 - Restart your PC.